Paying or contesting a fine or penalty notice when caught by a speed camera

 • proof of the transaction in the road vehicle registry, and proof of the vehicle's owners and keepers;

-• a signed and dated declaration, specifying the surname, first name, date of birth, gender and address of the person they wish to name as the driver of the vehicle at the time of the offence.
+• a signed and dated declaration, specifying the surname, first name, date of birth, gender and address of the person you designate as the driver of the vehicle at the time of the offence.

 Lump-sum fine